πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 Integer value = map.get("apple");

-✅ Allows multiple threads to read and write safely without locking the entire map.
+✅ Multiple threads can read/write safely without locking the entire map

 4. πŸ” HashMap vs Hashtable vs ConcurrentHashMap